chrisnoonan98675/site/xl-deploy/concept/introduction-to-the-xl-deploy-f5-big-ip-plugin.markdown

 1. Just before the first application server is deployed to, the web server is removed from the load balancing configuration.
 2. After the last application server linked to the web server has been deployed to, the web server is put back into the load balancing configuration.

-## Load balance servers with custom orchestrators
+## Load-balance servers with custom orchestrators

-If you use *-by-deployment-* orchestrators you might also want to use `sequential-by-loadbalancer-group` orchestrator.
+If you use `*-by-deployment-*` orchestrators, you might also want to use the `sequential-by-loadbalancer-group` orchestrator.
-`sequential-by-loadbalancer-group` orchestrator will split existing execution plan into a sequence of 3 sub-plans:
+This orchestrator splits the execution plan into a sequence of three sub-plans:

-1. disable affected servers in load balancers
+1. Disable affected servers in load balancers
-2. do actual deployment
+2. Do the deployment
-3. enable affected servers in load balancers
+3. Enable affected servers in load balancers

-you can then combine this orchestration with other orchestrations to accomplish desired deployment scenarios.
+You can combine this orchestrator with other orchestrations to accomplish the desired deployment scenarios.